DIMEX

 • Prepare to communicate in Costa Rican Spanish.

 • Crucial: Engage a neat, polite Costa Rican to assist with translation during each task.
 Spanish is Costa Rica’s official language, so you cannot expect staff at any venue to speak to you in English.
 Nor can you rely on a phone app.
 Regarding technical transactions such as this, it is essential to communicate with perfect Costa Rican Spanish.
-Don’t try to save a buck and end up in frustration and avoidable needless expense.
+Don’t try to save a buck and end up in frustration and needless expense.
 You are dealing with a severe process involving thousands of dollars.
 (CAJA)

 Remember the adage: “Never enough time or $$ to do it right.
 Always enough of both to do it over.”